Group representation for even and odd involutive commutative residuated chains: Abstract

 \section{Abstract}

-For involutive, commutative residuated chains, where either the residual complement operation leaves the unit element fixed or the unit element is the cover of its residual complement, a representation theorem is presented in this paper by means of a system of totally ordered abelian groups equipped with homomorphisms.
+For odd and for even involutive, commutative residuated chains a representation theorem is presented in this paper by means of direct systems of abelian $o$-groups equipped with further structure.
+This generalizes the corresponding result of J. M. Dunn about finite Sugihara monoids.